The Glass Castle Has a Few Cracks but a Sturdy Foundation

 NOT RECOMMENDED FOR: Those who might feel like the drama hits too close to home—those who have struggled with parental behavior/authority or with sexual abuse.

-The Glass Castle, directed by Destin Daniel Cretton, opens in theaters August 11, 2017.
+The Glass Castle, directed by Destin Daniel Cretton, opened in theaters August 11, 2017; available for home viewing November 7, 2017.
 It runs 127 minutes and stars Brie Larson, Woody Harrelson, Max Greenfield, Sarah Snook and Naomi Watts.
 Watch the trailer for The Glass Castle here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.